UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 !!! question "Learning outcomes"

-    - Understand some types of parallel computation
+    - I can name and describe three types of parallel computation
-    - Understand that the maximum effectiveness of parallelism depends on the portion that can be parallelised
+    - I can explain at least 1 advantage of parallel computation
+    - I can explain at least 2 disadvantages of parallel computation
-    - Understand when to use threaded parallelism
+    - I can explain how to use my computational resources effectively

 ???- info "For teachers"